smartbone-org/SmartBone-2/README.md

 You can find the plugins here:
 [Collider Creator](https://create.roblox.com/marketplace/asset/15539103407/Collider-Creator%3Fkeyword=&pageNumber=&pagePosition=)

 [SmartBone Editor](https://create.roblox.com/marketplace/asset/15539148341/SmartBone-Editor%3Fkeyword=&pageNumber=&pagePosition=)

 ## Contributing

 Preferably you follow this [Commit Convention](https://www.conventionalcommits.org/en/v1.0.0/) And detail your thought process and reasoning in pr's.
+You can also find out what is being worked on in the [trello](https://trello.com/b/BN2jeG8L/smartbone-v2)

 ## Issues